 - Send an email to all session participants (presenters and discussants) no less than two weeks prior to the session to encourage timely distribution of the session papers and to ensure presenters and discussants know who will discuss each paper.
 In this email, it is helpful to go over time allotments for presenters and discussants.

-- Read the papers in the session before the conference to facilitate and/or stimulate a discussion at the end of the session.
-Most sessions will naturally have a lively discussion but be prepared to initiate the question period if the audience is not engaged.
+- Read the papers in the session before the conference in order to facilitate and/or stimulate a discussion at the end of the session.
+Most sessions will naturally have a lively discussion, but be prepared to initiate the question period if the audience is not engaged.

 - Do not ask presenters to respond to the discussant(s) comments.
 Instead, move quickly to an open discussion that involves the audience.

 - Try to ensure that questions and statements from the audience are short and to the point and that people behave in a professional, respectful, and inclusive manner.

 It is the job of the session chair to be in contact with you to decide on how to split up discussant assignments across papers.
 If the presenter(s) have not uploaded their paper(s) or sent them to you privately by the paper submission deadline, please let the session chair know.
 Presenters should not be sending you papers at the last minute.
 Below are several recommendations for effective discussant comments:

 - When discussing multiple papers, it can be helpful to make integrated comments about the papers as a whole.

 - A key role of the discussant is to help provide additional context for the importance of the paper and its contribution.

 - Discussant remarks about each paper should deal with the major issues that enhance or undermine the paper’s contributions, reserving minor issues for direct communication with the authors.

 - While discussant comments often are critical, please try to be professional and constructive.
 The best discussant comments are those that make the paper better.

 - Discussants are encouraged to help shape the audience participation in the session by identifying key points worthy of further analysis and discussion.